Should I Get an HR Certificate Before a Degree in Human Resources?

 Do you already have a bachelor’s degree and want to change careers to human resources?
 Or are you still exploring your college degree options?
 Either way, an undergraduate HR certificate could be a good fit.

-If you're coming to human resources with a bachelor's degree in a different field, earning an HR certificate could help you get your foot in the door
+If you're coming to human resources with a bachelor's degree in a different field, earning an HR certificate could help you get your foot in the door.

-With a certificate in human resources, in addition to a bachelor's degree, you could land a job as a human resources assistant.
 Human resource assistants keep personnel records, track employee data and may also prepare and file employment records, according to the U.S. Bureau of Labor Statistics (BLS).
 Human resource assistants earned a median annual salary of $47,710 in 2023, BLS reported.*

 If you don't have a degree yet and want to expand your role in human resources beyond an entry-level position, earning a bachelor’s degree in the field is the best next step.
-And with a certificate in human resources already completed, you’ll give yourself a jumpstart toward a four-year degree with the credits you have already earned.
+And with a certificate in human resources already completed, you can give yourself a jumpstart toward a four-year degree with the credits you have already earned.

 “You’d have those foundational pieces already, so you could move through the program quicker and get to your goal sooner,” said Gogliettino.